atyrcp/Light-On/README.md

 7. if the ghost touchs you (which means, after 60 seconds of the game begins), you lose

-8. you can long press the screen in the game time, a snapshot of the correct turned on light position will shows up in the upper-left corner of the screen, it would helps you a lot
+8. you can long press the screen in the game time, a snapshot of the correct turned on light position will shows up in the upper-right corner of the screen, it would helps you a lot